 GaussFluxInject.py : Adds flux with a 2D Gaussian profile.

 Interpolate.py : Interpolates extra channels.

-LatLong-XYZ.py : Converts cubes of latitude-longitude format into XY format.
+LatLong-XYZ.py : Crudely converts cubes of latitude-longitude format into XY format (see better versions above).

 DeGuass.py : Removes a Gaussian function.
 User can specify input parameters or allow them to vary (chi-squared minimization), e.g. center coordinates, FWHM, peak value.
 Works on multiple channels in 3D data cubes.

 DeGuass_2D,py : Ony works on 2D data but can also (unlike DeGauss.py) iteratively fit ellipticity and position angle.

 DeGauss3.py : removes Gaussians from a data cube without doing any fitting, just using the user-specified parameters exactly.

 BlankFits.py : Creates a blank FITS file with the same header information as another.

 AddHeader.py : Add FITS header keyword.
 Can also be used to edit existing keywords.